TEDA Modern Guided Rail Tram: Fleet

 The LRVs for the line were manufactured by Translohr of France.
-All LRVs were low-floor, fully air-conditioned, and could run at high speed.
+All LRVs were low-floor, fully air-conditioned, and could run at a speed up to 80 kmph.
 Each LRV had three sections (Translohr STE 3).

 Stations (south to north)

-The line runs on unreserved tracks, mostly in the middle of the road.
-It crosses many numerical avenues of TEDA and the college district.
-All stations have island platforms.
+The line ran on unreserved tracks, mostly in the middle of the road.
+It crossed many numerical avenues of TEDA and the college district.
+All stations had island platforms.